The Pioneer Spirit: Pioneer Scholars Program Supports First-Generation Freshmen

-As it begins its sixth year, the Pioneer Scholars program continues to succeed in providing necessary support for first-generation freshmen.
-Of the nearly 680 registered freshmen for 2013-14, about 245 are first-generation students.
-All first-generation students are assigned a peer mentor (upperclassman first-generation student) that works with them throughout the year.
+As it begins its eighth year, the Pioneer Scholars program continues to succeed in providing necessary support for first-generation freshmen.
+Of the nearly 727 registered freshmen for 2015-16, about 291 are first-generation students.
+All first-generation students are assigned a peer mentor (upperclassman first-generation student) who works with them throughout the year.

 Pioneer Scholars was designed to provide additional support and guidance for first-generation students, who may be confronted with, and perhaps intimidated by, educational, emotional, social and financial struggles particular to the first-generation experience.

-Co-Director of Pioneer Scholars
+Director of Pioneer Scholars